 5. Opt for a virgin (non-alcoholic) drink.

 Some people simply don’t like it when others offer them a drink at social events.
 If you’re feeling self-conscious about this, opt for a non-alcoholic beverage.
-You can always order a virgin piña colada, margarita or any other non-alcoholic cocktail.
+You can always order a virgin piña colada, margarita or any other non-alcoholic mocktail.
 This way, you’ll be able to carry that drink around and won’t be asked if you want a drink.

 6. Have your social network handy.